-Extraordinary Hedging Costs may also include an amount that reflects the fact that the potential benefit from any prior positive compounded CPPCs may be reduced to the extent of the full amount of any future decline in the Index Basket Level, while potential future benefits from further increases in the Index Basket Level will be limited by the 8% cap per Reset Period.
-This amount would be expected to adversely impact on the value of our hedge upon an early unw ind and, consequently, could be included as an Extraordinary Hedging Cost in the event of payment of Alternative Variable Return.
+Extraordinary Hedging Costs may also include an amount that reflects the fact that the potential benefit from any prior positive compounded CPPCs may be reduced to the extent of the full amount of any future decline in the level of the Index , while potential future benefits from further increases in the level of the Index will be limited by the 10% cap per Reset Period.
+This amount would be expected to adversely impact on the value of our hedge upon an early unwind and, consequently, could be included as an Extraordinary Hedging Cost in the event of payment of Alternative Variable Return.